Unlocked (2023 film): Plot

 Jun-yeong uses Na-mi's social media to leak work information and badmouth her company, causing her to get fired.
 Na-mi and her best friend, Eun-joo, try to report the hacking to the police but are told to find evidence of the hack first.
 Jun-yeong intercepts Na-mi and Eun-joo's message to their friend who is a digital safety expert, and presents himself as the "expert" instead.
 Jun-yeong manipulates Na-mi to believe that Eun-joo is responsible for the hack; Na-mi and Eun-joo have a falling out, leaving Na-mi completely isolated.

 Na-mi remembers going to the repair shop and returns there, where she meets Ji-man and his partner, Kim Jung-ho, who have also just tracked down the shop.
 Na-mi realizes that Jun-yeong was responsible for the spyware and suggests setting a trap for him at her apartment; she is unaware of the danger, as Ji-man doesn't tell her that Jun-yeong is a serial killer.
 Ji-man and Jung-ho see Jun-yeong approach Na-mi's building but do not recognise him and let him leave.

 Believing the trap has failed, Ji-man and Jung-ho send Na-mi to her father's house.
 Jun-yeong is already there, and he taunts Na-mi, forcing her to drown her father in the bathtub.
 Unknown to Jun-yeong, Ji-man and Jung-ho have received a signal from Na-mi and return to the house, where they apprehend Jun-yeong.
 It is revealed that "Jun-yeong" stole the identity of Ji-man's son, the real Jun-yeong, who was his first hacking victim.
 Na-mi, believing her father is dead, shoots "Jun-yeong".
-However, Seung-woo is alive, and Ji-man accepts the blame for shooting "Jun-yeong", who is arrested.
+However, Na-mi's father is alive, and Ji-man accepts the blame for shooting "Jun-yeong", who is arrested.